 Measure how much coffee beans that you will need for the coffee that you are about to brew.
 I am not at all a fan of using scoops of coffee as this is a non-exact method.
 You simply do not know how much coffee by weight that you are using.

-If you are brewing a cold brew and using the 1:8 coffee to water ratio the use 30 grams (1 ounce) of coffee beans for every 240 ml (8 ounces).
+If you are brewing a cold brew and using the 1:8 coffee to water ratio, then use 30 grams (1 ounce) of coffee beans for every 240 ml (8 ounces).

 Pro Tip: Weigh your coffee beans as whole beans, and you will have the exact amount you need.
-Whole bean weight and ground beans weight is the exact same.
+Whole bean weight and ground beans weight are the exact same.

 If you could not get all your beans into your food processor to grind your coffee simply empty it and refill until you have enough ground coffee to make a cup of coffee.
 Repeating and using the pulse technique as above.

 Read: Can I Grind Coffee Beans In A Blender?